jdevfullstack-tutorials/what-is-github/README.md

 There can be subfolders
 for software development folder structure.

-On GitHub, there is the README file as the description of your project and the source code/s.
-This is the default page displayed once you visit a repo.
+There is the README file
+as the description of your project.
+This is the
+default page displayed once you visit a repo.
 This is also your default page when you deployed GitHub Pages from